-Mandalay Media, Inc. (the Company), formerly Mediavest, Inc., was originally incorporated in the state of Delaware on November 6, 1998 under the name eB2B Commerce, Inc. On April 27, 2000, it merged into DynamicWeb Enterprises Inc., a New Jersey corporation, the surviving company, and changed its name to eB2B Commerce, Inc. On April 13, 2005, the Company changed its name to Mediavest, Inc. Through January 26, 2005, the Company and its former subsidiaries were engaged in providing business-to-business transaction management services designed to simplify trading between buyers and suppliers.
-The Company was inactive from January 26, 2005 until its merger with Twistbox Entertainment, Inc., February 12, 2008 (Note 6).
-On September 14, 2007, the Company was re-incorporated in the state of Delaware as Mandalay Media Inc.
+NeuMedia, Inc. ("we", "us", "our", the "Company" or "NeuMedia"), formerly Mandalay Media, Inc. ("Mandalay Media") and formerly Mediavest, Inc. (Mediavest), was originally incorporated in the state of Delaware on November 6, 1998 under the name eB2B Commerce, Inc. On April 27, 2000, it merged into DynamicWeb Enterprises Inc., a New Jersey corporation, the surviving company, and changed its name to eB2B Commerce, Inc. On April 13, 2005, the Company changed its name to Mediavest, Inc. Through January 26, 2005, the Company and its former subsidiaries were engaged in providing business-to-business transaction management services designed to simplify trading between buyers and suppliers.
+The Company was inactive from January 26, 2005 until its merger with Twistbox Entertainment, Inc., February 12, 2008 (Note 7).
+On September 14, 2007, Mediavest was re-incorporated in the state of Delaware as Mandalay Media, Inc.

-On November 7, 2007, Mediavest merged into its wholly-owned, newly formed subsidiary, Mandalay, with Mandalay as the surviving corporation.
-Mandalay issued: (1) one new share of common stock in exchange for each share of Mediavest's outstanding common stock and (2) one new share of preferred stock in exchange for each share of Mediavest's outstanding preferred stock as of November 7, 2007.
-Mandalay's preferred and common stock had the same status and par value as the respective stock of Mediavest and Mandalay acceded to all the rights, acquired all the assets and assumed all of the liabilities of Mediavest.
+On November 7, 2007, Mediavest merged into its wholly-owned, newly formed subsidiary, Mandalay Media, with Mandalay Media as the surviving corporation.
+Mandalay Media issued: (1) one new share of common stock in exchange for each share of Mediavest's outstanding common stock and (2) one new share of preferred stock in exchange for each share of Mediavest's outstanding preferred stock as of November 7, 2007.
+Mandalay Media's preferred and common stock had the same status and par value as the respective stock of Mediavest and Mandalay Media acceded to all the rights, acquired all the assets and assumed all of the liabilities of Mediavest.

-On February 12, 2008, the Company completed a merger (the "Merger") with Twistbox Entertainment, Inc. ("Twistbox") through an exchange of all outstanding capital stock of Twistbox for 10,180 shares of common stock of the Company.
-In connection with the Merger, the Company assumed all the outstanding options under Twistbox's Stock Incentive Plan by the issuance of options to purchase 2,463 shares of common stock of the Company, including 2,145 vested and 319 unvested options.
+On February 12, 2008, Mandalay Media completed a merger (the "Merger") with Twistbox Entertainment, Inc. ("Twistbox") through an exchange of all outstanding capital stock of Twistbox for 10,180 shares of common stock of the Company.
+In connection with the Merger, the Company assumed of all the outstanding options under Twistbox's Stock Incentive Plan by the issuance of options to purchase 2,463 shares of common stock of the Company, including 2,145 vested and 319 unvested options.

-After the Merger, Twistbox became a wholly-owned subsidiary of the Company, and the company's only active subsidiary at that time.
-Twistbox Entertainment Inc. (formerly known as The WAAT Corporation) is incorporated in the State of Delaware.
+After the Merger, Twistbox became a wholly-owned subsidiary of the Company, and the Company's only active subsidiary.
+Twistbox Entertainment, Inc. (formerly known as The WAAT Corporation) is incorporated in the State of Delaware.

 Twistbox is a global publisher and distributor of branded entertainment content, including images, video, TV programming and games, for Third Generation (3G) mobile networks.
 Twistbox publishes and distributes its content in a number of countries.
 Since operations began in 2003, Twistbox has developed an intellectual property portfolio that includes mobile rights to global brands and content from leading film, television and lifestyle content publishing companies.
 Twistbox has built a proprietary mobile publishing platform that includes: tools that automate handset portability for the distribution of images and video; a mobile games development suite that automates the porting of mobile games and applications to multiple handsets; and a content standards and ratings system globally adopted by major wireless carriers to assist with the responsible deployment of age-verified content.
 Twistbox has distribution agreements with many of the largest mobile operators in the world.

 Twistbox is headquartered in the Los Angeles area and has offices in Europe and South America that provide local sales and marketing support for both mobile operators and third party distribution in their respective regions.